Tiger-00700/2025-10M-Testing/README.md

 - Build orchestrator (PowerShell): `tools/pipeline/build_all.ps1`
 	- Produces the augmented book, appendices, quality report, and runs markdown checks.
+	- Also exports fenced code blocks from the canonical book into `examples/99_book_exports/` and generates the links-only variant.
 - Validator scripts and how-to: see `tools/README.md` for quick local run snippets on Windows PowerShell.

 ## More details